+[Rule 3 amended in Gazette 28 Jun 2011 p.
+2554.]

 4. Service

-The persons to be served with the summons under the last 2 preceding Rules in the first instance shall be the following (that is to say) —
+The persons to be served with the summons under rules 2 and 3 in the first instance shall be the following (that is to say) —

-A. Where the summons is taken out by an executor or administrator or trustee —
+(a) where the summons is taken out by an executor or administrator or trustee —

-(a) for the determination of any question, under Rule 2(a), (e), (f), or (g), the persons, or one of the persons, whose rights or interests are sought to be affected;
+(i) for the determination of any question, under Rule 2(a), (e), (f), or (g), the persons, or one of the persons, whose rights or interests are sought to be affected;

-(b) for the determination of any question, under Rule 2(b), any member or alleged member of the class;
+(ii) for the determination of any question, under Rule 2(b), any member or alleged member of the class;

-(c) for the determination of any question, under Rule 2(c), any person interested in taking such accounts;
+(iii) for the determination of any question, under Rule 2(c), any person interested in taking such accounts;

-(d) for the determination of any question, under Rule 2(d), any person interested in such money;
+(iv) for the determination of any question, under Rule 2(d), any person interested in such money;

-(e) for relief under Rule 3(a), the residuary beneficiaries, or next of kin, or some of them;
+(v) for relief under Rule 3(a), the residuary beneficiaries, or next of kin, or some of them;

-(f) for relief under Rule 3(b), the cestuis que trustent, or some of them;
+(vi) for relief under Rule 3(b), the cestuis que trustent, or some of them;

-(g) if there are more than one executor or administrator or trustee, and they do not all concur in taking out the summons, those who do not concur.
+(vii) if there are more than one executor or administrator or trustee, and they do not all concur in taking out the summons, those who do not concur;

-B. Where the summons is taken out by any person other than the executors, administrators, or trustees, the said executors, administrators, or trustees.
+(b) where the summons is taken out by any person other than the executors, administrators, or trustees, the said executors, administrators, or trustees.

+[Rule 4 amended in Gazette 28 Jun 2011 p.
+2554.]

 5. Decision without judgment for administration

 It shall not be obligatory on the Court to pronounce or make a judgment or order, whether on summons or otherwise, for the administration of any trust or of the estate of any deceased person, if the questions between the parties can be properly determined without such judgment or order.